allen-hunter/cppMiniLint/README.md

 customizeable parsers, and customizeable reporting.*

 ### Current Status:
-End to end functionality demonstrated, with one test implemented.
-Current focus remains on refactoring the framework until I am satisfied that it is satisfies the open-closed principle.
+Two tests implemented.
+Current focus will be on improving the parser to use castxml to better process cpp, allowing more sophisticated testing

 ### Current Tests:
 - Detection of code blocks commented out with #if 0 preprocessor commands
+- Detection of long files
+- Detection of uncopyrighted files

 ## RoadMap:
 ### Unit Testing